Enjoying our puzzle hints?

 Green group: VOCAL CHARACTERISTICS

-These are all terms used to describe the human voice, including its pitch, range, and tone.
+These words are all related to the characteristics of the human voice, including pitch, range, and tone, which are essential for singing and speech.

 Blue group: CHARACTERS IN "DICK AND JANE"

-These are all main characters from the classic children's book series 'Dick and Jane'.
+These words are all main characters from the classic 'Dick and Jane' children's book series, which was widely used to teach reading skills.

 Purple group: THINGS WITH FACES

-These are all objects or structures that have a front or a face, including buildings, clocks, and geometric shapes.
+These words are all objects that have a face or a visible surface, including buildings, clocks, and polyhedrons, which are all geometric shapes with flat faces.

 Red herrings and trap words explained